-Knowledge of what is halal food laws is important to the Muslim populations globally who observe these laws and to food companies that wish to market to these populations and to interested consumers who do not observe these laws.
+Knowledge of the halal food laws is important to the Muslim populations globally who observe these laws and to food companies that wish to market to these populations and to interested consumers who do not observe these laws.

 The halal dietary laws determine which foods are “lawful” or permitted for Muslims.
 These laws are found in the Quran and in the Sunna, the practice of the Prophet Muhammad, as recorded in the books of Hadith, the Traditions.

-Islamic law is referred to as Sharia and has been interpreted by Muslim scholars over the years.
+Islamic law is referred to as Shari’ah and has been interpreted by Muslim scholars over the years.
 The basic principles of the Islamic laws remain definite and unaltered.
-However, their interpretation and application of what is halal food may change according to the time, place, and circumstances.
+However, their interpretation and application may change according to the time, place, and circumstances.

 Besides the 2 basic sources of Islamic law, Quran and the Sunna, 2 other sources of jurisprudence are used in determining the permissibility of food, when a contemporary situation is not explicitly covered by the first 2 basic sources.